fverdugo/XM_40017/docs/src/getting_started_with_julia.md

 ## Introduction

 The programming of this course will be done using the [Julia programming language](https://julialang.org).
 Thus, we start by explaining how to get up and running with Julia.
-After learning this page, you will be able to:
+After studying this page, you will be able to:

-- Use the Julia REPL;
+- Use the Julia REPL,
-- Run serial and parallel code;
+- Run serial and parallel code,
 - Install and manage Julia packages.

 ## Why Julia?